15 Things You Should Never Store in Your Garage

 If you want to keep your home pest-free and your belongings in good condition, never store these items in your garage.

 Storing pet food in your garage is basically like inviting pests into your home for a delicious snack.
-But if you must keep pet food in the garage (or even when it’s inside your house), be sure that it is inside a tightly sealed plastic or metal container.
+But if you must keep pet food in the garage (or even when it’s inside your house), be sure that it’s inside a tightly sealed plastic or metal container.
 Rodents can easily chew through paper or cardboard packaging.

 An oil-soaked rag is something you should never store in your garage.
 Spontaneous combustion (and a devastating fire) can occur when oily rags are stored where the internal heat that is generated isn’t allowed to escape.

 You want to save your favourite books from childhood to give to your kids or grandkids someday, but storing them in the garage isn’t the best solution.
-Silverfish are insects that thrive in dark, damp environments such as garages, basements and crawl spaces and the bugs love to feast on starchy substances, such as the glue that binds books.
+Silverfish are insects that thrive in dark, damp environments such as garages, basements and crawl spaces, and the bugs love to feast on starchy substances—including the glue that binds books.

 While firewood may be an important year-round staple in your home or backyard, it’s also a magnet for pests that will happily make the jump into the house.
 Be sure to store firewood at least 6 metres (20 feet) away from the house—that includes the garage—and only bring in as much as is necessary.

 It’s tempting to stash sleeping bags with other camping supplies in the garage, but you’ll regret it.
 Fluctuating temperatures and humidity are not ideal conditions for storing fabric.
 It can get moldy, and makes an ideal nest for rodents.
 Instead, store sleeping bags and other fabric items inside your house.

-Find out the 13 things your exterminator wishes you knew.
+Find out the 13 secrets your exterminator wants you to know.

 Extreme heat and extreme cold can alter paint formulas.
 So if the temperature in your garage is a rollercoaster throughout the year, it’s not an ideal place for storing your leftover paint.
 Check the paint can label for recommended storage temperatures.